-Similarly, the AIA created Post-Grant Reviews (PGRs) for challenging issued U.S. patents having effective filing dates after March 15, 2013 on essentially any ground of unpatentability, and Covered Business Method Patent Review (CBM) for challenging the validity of certain U.S. business method patents.
+Similarly, the AIA created Post-Grant Reviews (PGRs) for challenging issued U.S. patents having filing dates after March 15, 2013 on any grounds for patentability and Covered Business Method Patent Review (CBM) for challenging the validity of certain U.S. business method patents.
 In each proceeding, a three member panel of administrative law judges at the PTAB hear argument and determine the patentability of the challenged patent in a trial-like setting.

 Courts appear increasingly willing to stay patent litigations while the PTAB conducts these Patent Office Trials.
 Thus, the interplay between litigation and PTAB strategies can provide important opportunities, as well as risks, for patent litigants.
 To keep pace with the rapidly increasing number of post-grant challenges to patents, the PTAB is demanding strict adherence to its rules and compressed schedules, making it even more important for clients to work with an experienced firm that has a proven track record.

-Covington has handled over 80 PTAB proceedings and won 100% of the cases that went to judgment.
+Covington has handled nearly 100 PTAB proceedings and achieved successful outcomes in 100% of the cases that went to judgment.
 Covington attorneys represent both patent owners and petitioners in IPR and other PTAB proceedings, in all fields of technology, and regularly advise clients on combined litigation and PTAB strategies, and on PTAB decisions and processes.

 Representing Bristol-Myers Squibb Company, as patent owner in an IPR proceeding brought by Momenta Pharmaceuticals, Inc., challenging the validity of a patent covering the formulation of BMS’s biologic ORENCIA.
-We recently submitted the Patent Owner Response in this proceeding, in which a final written decision is expected from the Patent Trial and Appeal Board in January 2017.
+Oral argument in the proceeding was conducted on September 23, 2016, and a final written decision is expected from the Patent Trial and Appeal Board in January 2017.

 Representing Eli Lilly and Company as petitioner in an IPR proceeding challenging the validity of a patent owned by the Trustees of the University of Pennsylvania (“Penn”).
-In concurrent district court litigation (in which we also represent Eli Lilly), Penn alleges that its patent covers methods of using Eli Lilly’s biologic ERBITUX for treating cancer patients.
+In concurrent district court litigation (in which we also represent Eli Lilly), Penn alleges that its patent covers methods of using Eli Lilly’s biologic Erbitux® for treating cancer patients.
 In July 2016, the PTAB instituted trial on all challenged claims, and later that month, the district court entered a stay of the litigation pending the IPR proceeding.

-Representing Indivior UK Limited (f/k/a RB Pharmaceuticals Limited), as patent owner in an IPR proceeding, brought by Teva Pharmaceuticals USA, Inc., challenging one of three Orange Book listed patents for SUBOXONE sublingual film, a treatment for opioid dependence.
+Represented Indivior UK Limited (f/k/a RB Pharmaceuticals Limited), as patent owner in an IPR proceeding, brought by Teva Pharmaceuticals USA, Inc., challenging one of three Orange Book listed patents for Suboxone® sublingual film, a treatment for opioid dependence.
 In a decision rendered on June 10, 2016, the PTAB denied Teva’s petition in its entirety, adopting the rationale presented in Covington’s patent owner preliminary response.

 Representing Anacor Pharmaceuticals as patent owner in three IPR proceedings, brought by a Coalition for Affordable Drugs entity, challenging two Orange Book listed patents for KERYDIN, Anacor’s drug for treatment of onychomycosis.
 Oral argument is scheduled for early November 2016, and a final written decision is expected in February 2017.

 Representing LifeCell Corporation as petitioner in an IPR proceeding challenging a patent owned by LifeNet Health directed to soft tissue graft compositions.
 Trial was instituted in March, with a final written decision due by March 2017, and the PTAB granted the patent owner’s request for adverse judgment in August 2016, cancelling all claims in the patent and handing our client LifeCell, a complete win.